Spring Hazards for Dogs

 Weekend Warrior Syndrome

 Don’t expect your dogs to be at their peak physical performance as soon as the snow clears.
 After several months inside and inactive, your dog may have gained weight, lost muscle tone and be a little stiff in the joints.
-Reintroduce him or her slowly to his or her favorite outdoor activities by starting with short runs and hikes or gentle games of fetch and Frisbee until he or she is use to an increased level of activity.
+Reintroduce him or her slowly to his or her favorite outdoor activities by starting with short runs and hikes or gentle games of fetch and Frisbee until he or she is used to an increased level of activity.

 Value Dog Training - For Training Information, contact us at 916-201-7080.